Ligature (writing): Symbols originating as ligatures

 The Spanish peseta was sometimes abbreviated by a ligature ₧ (from Pts).
-The ligature ₣ (F-with-bar) was proposed in 1968 by Édouard Balladur, Minister of Economy. as a symbol for French franc but was never adopted and has never been officially used.
+The ligature ₣ (F-with-bar, from Fr) was proposed in 1968 by Édouard Balladur, Minister of Economy. as a symbol for the French franc but was never adopted nor officially used before its replacement with the euro in 2002.
+Other historic currency symbols expressed with Latin letter ligatures recognized by Unicode include the cruzeiro sign (₢, from Cr), the rupee sign (historically ₨, usually from Rs, though occasionally rendered as Rp; in India, another ligature ₹—that of Latin R rotunda, the = sign, and Sanskrit र—has since replaced it), the livre tournois (₶, from lt), spesmilo (₷, from Sm), and the euro's predecessor, the European Currency Unit (₠, from CE).

 The symbol for Saturn in late Classical (4th & 5th c.) and medieval Byzantine (11th c.) manuscripts, derives from κρ (kappa-rho).

 In astronomy, the planetary symbol for Mercury may be a ligature of Mercury's caduceus and a cross (which was added in the 16th century to Christianize the pagan symbol), though other sources disagree; the symbol for Venus may be a ligature of the Greek letters ϕ (phi) and κ (kappa).
 The symbol for Jupiter descends from a Greek zeta with a horizontal stroke, Ƶ, as an abbreviation for Zeus.

 Saturn's astronomical symbol has been traced back to the Greek Oxyrhynchus Papyri, where it can be seen to be a Greek kappa-rho with a horizontal stroke, as an abbreviation for Κρονος (Cronus), the Greek name for the planet.
 It later came to look like a lower-case Greek eta, with the cross added at the top in the 16th century to Christianize it.